Alpine glacier chunk detaches, killing at least 6 hikers

 The fast-moving avalanche “came down with a roar the could be heard at great distance,” local online media site ildolomiti.it said.

-Earlier, the National Alpine and Cave Rescue Corps tweeted that the search of the involved area of the Marmolada peak involved at least five helicopters and rescue dogs.

-Temporarily, the search for any more victims or missing was halted while rescuers evaluate the risk that more of the glacier could break off, Walter Cainelli, after conducting a rescue mission with a search dog, told state television.
+Temporarily, the search by helicopter and dogs for any more victims or missing was halted for the night while rescuers evaluated the risk that more of the glacier could break off, Walter Cainelli, after conducting a rescue mission with a search dog, told state television.

 Rescuers said blocks of ice were continuing to tumble down.
 In early evening, a light rain began to fall.